aydanh2005/Fashion_MNIST_Task2_Project/README.md

 | Random Forest | 100.00% | 87.53% | 14.48 seconds |

 The Random Forest achieved perfect training accuracy but lower test accuracy, indicating stronger overfitting.
 The CNN achieved higher test accuracy and better generalization.

+## Production Recommendation

+The CNN is recommended for production use because it is better suited to image data and can learn spatial features such as edges, shapes, and local textures.
+The Random Forest classifier is useful as a baseline model but is less appropriate as the final production model because it relies on flattened pixel vectors.

 ## Selected Visual Results